Article

 • Percentage Increase: Approximately 460%

-The third halving took place amidst growing institutional interest and global economic uncertainty.
-The significant price increase post-halving underscored Bitcoin's emerging role as a hedge against traditional financial market volatility.
+The third halving occurred amid growing institutional interest and global economic uncertainty.
+The significant price increase post-halving underscored Bitcoin'’s emerging role as a hedge against traditional market volatility.

-The fourth Bitcoin halving occurred on April 20, 2024, at a block height of 840,000, reducing the block reward from 6.25 BTC to 3.125 BTC.
-This event carried several critical implications for the Bitcoin ecosystem.
+The fourth Bitcoin halving occurred on April 20, 2024, at block height 840,000, reducing the block reward from 6.25 BTC to 3.125 BTC.
+This event has several significant implications for the Bitcoin ecosystem.

 Technical Specifications